 The University of Minnesota Morris is committed to the academic success of all students.
-UMM uses an early alert model to identify students who may be experiencing difficulty in the classroom or beyond.
-Concerns submitted by instructors or other UMM staff help students become aware of areas needing improvement, give advisers the necessary information to connect students to appropriate resources and opportunities, and identify students who may benefit from extra support across courses.
+UMN Morris uses an early alert model to identify students who may be experiencing difficulty in the classroom or beyond.
+Concerns submitted by instructors or other UMN Morris staff help students become aware of areas needing improvement, give advisers the necessary information to connect students to appropriate resources and opportunities, and identify students who may benefit from extra support across courses.

 Types of Concerns